coleifer/peewee/docs/peewee/example.rst

         class Meta:
             order_by = ('-pub_date',)

-peewee supports a handful of field types which map to different column types in sqlite.
-Conversion between python and the database is handled transparently, including the proper handling of ``None``/``NULL``.

 .. note::
-    You might have noticed that we created a ``BaseModel`` which sets the database, and then all the other models extend the ``BaseModel``.
-This is a good way to make sure all your models are talking to the right database.
+    Note that we create a "BaseModel" class that simply defines what database we would like to use.
+All other models then extend this class and will also use the correct database connection.

+peewee supports :ref:`a number of field types <fields>` which map to different column types commonly supported by database engines.
+Conversion between python types and those used in the database is handled transparently, including things like:

+* boolean values
+* datetimes
+* decimal values
+* ``NULL`` and ``None``

 Creating the initial tables